 Our deferred product revenue was \$32.7 million and \$54.8 million at December 31, 2006 and 2005, respectively.
 Our deferred service revenue was \$61.5 million and \$67.4 million at December 31, 2006 and 2005, respectively.
 The decrease in deferred revenue at December 31, 2006 compared to December 31, 2005 is primarily attributable to the recognition of approximately \$33 million of revenue from a single customer, of which approximately \$29 million had been deferred at December 31, 2005.
-Our deferred revenue balance may fluctuate as a result of the timing of revenue recognition, customer payments, maintenance contract renewals, contractual billing rights, customer creditworthiness and maintenance revenue and accounts receivable excluded \$12.4 million and \$5.3 million, respectively, related to products shipped and billed to customers which are collectible under extended payment terms for which revenue is recognized as cash is collected, or for which title had not passed to the customer as of the period end date.
+Our deferred revenue balance may fluctuate as a result of the timing of revenue recognition, customer payments, maintenance contract renewals, contractual billing rights, customer creditworthiness and maintenance revenue deferrals included in multiple element arrangements.
+At December 31, 2006 and 2005, deferred revenue and accounts receivable excluded \$12.4 million and \$5.3 million, respectively, related to products shipped and billed to customers which are collectible under extended payment terms for which revenue is recognized as cash is collected, or for which title had not passed to the customer as of the period end date.